suryakchoudhary/EOS/CLASS/Commands.md

 - mv filename directoryname : To move file to a perticular directory when your pwd is where the file is present.

+- ar x filename : To extract file.

+- rm *.extension : To delete file with extensions.

 # Command For Making Static Library

 - gcc -c filename. -o filenamre.o : To create object file(.o file).